frappe/chat/README.md

 3. Very lightweight
 4. Mobile First
 5. Guest and Admin view
+6. Dark mode support
-6. All functionalities of a chat app
+7. All functionalities of a chat app

 ## Installation